Eliav2/how-react-hooks-work/blog-post.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/fiae0s4tnp7yf3yhb2hf.png)

-(for better readability and markdown support, you can read this article from the [github repo](https://github.com/Eliav2/how-react-hooks-work))

 In simple cases, React Hooks will magically do exactly what you meant for, but in other cases, their behavior can feel inconsistent and unpredictable. the next article will try to deeply explain and demonstrate React hooks behavior.